andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 Cloud Complex description
 -------------------------

-* For this example we use a self-gravitating cloud complex inmersed in the galactic potential of a Milky Way-type galaxy.
+* In this example we use a self-gravitating cloud complex influenced by a large-scale Milky Way-like galactic potential.
-* We let the object evolve for 2 Myr under local gravitational forces in a high resolution portion of the simulation mesh.
+* Local gravitational forces are turned on for 2 Myr in a high resolution portion of the simulation, from which the cloud complex is extracted.
-* There are random supernova explosions located all across the density distribution of the galaxy.
+* There are also supernova explosions randomly distributed all over the Galaxy.
-* There is also chemical evolution for CO and Hydrogen species; sink particle formation (stellar systems); radiative heating and cooling and galactic differential rotation.
+* There is also chemical evolution of CO and Hydrogen species; sink particles representing star-forming regions; radiative heating and cooling and galactic differential rotation.

-For full details on the simulation setup of this (cloud complex B) and other types of cloud complexes see the papers I and II of the Cloud Factory's series: Smith et al. subm. and Izquierdo et al. in prep (https://github.com/andizq/andizq.github.io/tree/master/pcafactory-data).
+Find full details of the simulation setup of this (cloud complex B) and other types of cloud complexes in the Cloud Factory series of papers (I, II)

-Our simulations are powered by a customised version of the AREPO code (Springel+2010)
+These simulations are powered by a customised version of the AREPO code (Springel+2010)

 pcafactory-data repository
 --------------------------

-The data required for this example can be downloaded from `here <https://girder.hub.yt/#user/5da06b5868085e00016c2dee/folder/5da06ef668085e00016c2df3>`_.

-There you will find the following files:
+The data required for this example can be downloaded `here <https://girder.hub.yt/#user/5da06b5868085e00016c2dee/folder/5da06ef668085e00016c2df3>`_, where you will find the following files:

 * Simulation snapshot of the cloud complex.
-* 12CO J=1-0 intensity cubes: 3 line intensity cubes for different cloud orientations (face-on, edge-on phi=0, edge-on phi=90) generated with sf3dmodels and LIME (https://github.com/andizq/star-forming-regions).
+* 12CO J=1-0 intensity cubes: 3 line intensity cubes for different cloud orientations (face-on, edge-on phi=0, edge-on phi=90) generated with sf3dmodels and LIME.
 * Optical depth cube for the edge-on phi=90 case.

 Quick Tutorial